 This format has the benefits of small size and simplicity, but the Coordinate value cannot be hinted for fine adjustments at different device resolutions.

-Exampel 4 at the end of this clause shows a CaretValueFormat1 table.
+Example 4 at the end of this clause shows a CaretValueFormat1 table.

 CaretValueFormat1 table: Design units only